Jennifer Koch Lubke

 School / Work Affiliation

-former classroom teacher, full-time parent
+former classroom teacher, assistant professor, parent

 http://thinktime.wordpress.com/